JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   packing more per state, not the search choosing differently.

-A design where opening pays needs a unit far more expensive than the multiplexers sharing its pieces costs.
-A divider is that case — the most expensive operation the area model knows, whose soft equivalent is a chain of ordinary compare-and-subtract steps that fold onto units the design already has — which is what `autofsm_div_share_test.py` exists to be.
+A design where opening pays needs a unit far more expensive than the multiplexers and control sharing its pieces costs, with a modelled margin large enough for the resulting shape change.
+A divider is the strongest in-repo candidate — its soft equivalent is a chain of compare-and-subtract steps — and `autofsm_div_share_test.py` deliberately confirms that even this particular small divider is still cheaper left whole.

 #### Which built-in operators can be opened at all